Delta Rectified Flow Sampling for Text-to-Image Editing: Background and Over-smoothing in RFDS

 \paragraph{Flow Matching and Rectified Flow for Generation and Editing.} Flow matching models \cite{albergo2023stochasticinterpolantsunifyingframework,lipman2023flow,DBLPLiuG023}, for text-to-image generation learn a velocity field $v_{\theta}$ that transports samples from a distribution $p_1$ that is tractable (typically a standard Gaussian $\mathcal{N}(0,I))$, to a distribution $p_0$ that we want to model (e.g. the distribution over images).
 A trajectory from $p_1$ to $p_0$ is defined by the velocity field via the ordinary differential equation:

-where $a_t$ and $b_t$ are time-dependent noise scheduling parameters, respectively.
-To train this velocity field, pairs from the source and target distributions are interpolated using time-dependent scheduling parameters $(a_t,b_t)$, yielding intermediate states $x_t = a_t x_0 + b_t x_1, x_0 \sim p_0 , x_1 \sim p_1$.
+To train this velocity field, pairs from the source and target distributions are interpolated using time-dependent noise scheduling parameters $(a_t,b_t)$, yielding intermediate states $x_t = a_t x_0 + b_t x_1, x_0 \sim p_0 , x_1 \sim p_1$.
 The training objective, called the conditional flow matching loss, is defined as

 Rectified Flow (RF) \cite{DBLPLiuG023} further simplifies this process by assuming a straight-line trajectory in the latent space, with $a_t = 1-t, \ b_t = t$.
 Typically, models are trained conditioned on a text prompt $\varphi$, resulting in a velocity vector field $v_\theta(x_t,t,\varphi)$ that transports toward a conditional target distribution (i.e. images corresponding to the given text prompt $\varphi$).
 In practice, sampling from the ordinary differential equation involves Classifier Free Guidance (CFG) \citep{ho2021classifierfree} with a guidance scale $w>1$: $\tilde v_\theta(x_t^{}, t, \varphi)=w(v_\theta(x_t^{}, t, \varphi^{})- v_\theta(x_t^{}, t, \varnothing))+ v_\theta(x_t^{}, t, \varnothing)$, where $\varnothing$ is the null prompt.